ReString Scorecards Explained

 While tennis string performance remains somewhat subjective, these metrics offer a comparative framework for decision-making.

-If you want maximum spin and power, Zero will be your string.
+If you want maximum power and spin, Zero will be your string.

 For players seeking ultimate control and feel, Sync would be perfect.